 Or try using the rechargeable battery-powered security cameras like Reolink Argus 2 so that you don’t have to swap out the battery every few months.
 Or even better, get a Reolink solar panel ($29.99) for constant solar charging.

-Reliable and trusted rechargeable batteries are essentials in prolonging battery life, such as standard rechargeable lithium battery from Panasonic.
+Reliable and trusted rechargeable batteries are essentials in prolonging battery life, such as standard rechargeable battery from Panasonic.

 Or if there is a USB port available for power supply, place security cameras in places where a power outlet is accessible or power adapter is within reach, plug in the electrical outlet and run security camera on the constant power supply.